 The path to becoming a registered nurse

-People interested in obtaining work as a registered nurse should complete a training program at an online school (such as the Open University) or traditional university.
-They must also be registered with the Nursing and Midwifery Council (NMC), where they’ll choose one of four nursing specialisms to study.
-These are: adults, children, mental health, or learning disability.
+People interested in obtaining work as registered nurses should complete a training program at an online school (such as the Open University) or a traditional university.
+They must also be registered with the Nursing and Midwifery Council (NMC), where they’ll choose one of four nursing specialisms to study: adults, children, mental health, or learning disability.